 Families, friends, visitors, and other staff members often identify neglect in a nursing facility through apparent harm indicators.
 The nursing staff might be neglecting the victim by failing to meet the needs of the resident.

 Some staffers might neglect the resident's basic hygiene needs or fail to help the resident with eating or mobility assistance.
 The resident might be living in deplorable conditions that violate their safety and security, creating an atmosphere ripe for developing sickness and infection.

-What Is the Statute of Limitations for Nursing Home Abuse?
+What Is the Statute of Limitations for a Nursing Home Abuse Lawsuit?

 The state legislature passes bills outlining the statute of limitations or the restrictive amount of time any victim must file a lawsuit for damages.
 If the injured parties wait too long to file a claim, past the statute of limitations based on their case, they often lose the right to seek compensation ever.

 Generally, the statute of limitations restricts the length of time to file a neglect or abuse lawsuit to two years after the harm occurred.
 However, specific circumstances can extend the time restriction based on the unique circumstances of the case.

 In order to determine what the statute of limitations is in your situation, we encourage you to contact an experienced nursing home abuse lawyer who can advise you how the law applies to your situation.

 What Are the Signs on Your Loved One of Nursing Home Abuse?